-And of course we didn’t get to $2m by Day 365.
+And, of course, we didn’t get to $2m by Day 365.
 But we did hit almost $200k in Year 1.
-It wasn’t something, and it wasn’t that terrible, relative to the times, in Year 1 from launch.
+It wasn’t nothing, and it wasn’t that terrible, relative to the times, in Year 1 from launch.
 But the team was dejected.
 It quickly became clear, even with paying customers in our first weeks after launch on TechCrunch, that we’d never hit the $2m plan.
-And that worse, we’d probably run out of money because of it.
+And that even worse, we’d probably run out of money because of it.
 The team fought and squabbled and became dejected.
 One founder quit.
 Another fired another founder without talking about it first.
 It was tough.

 - A tangible milestone that can be hit in the next 2-6 months, given the reality of where you are today

 - That supports your revenue goals for the year, but

 - Is abstracted away from that longer-term revenue goal, either by metric or timing, or both.

 For our first micromilestone, I moved from revenue to New Customers Per Week.
 The first micromilestone was 1 New Customer Every Week.
 That took a few months and 2 releases.
 The next micromilestone was 1 New Customer a Day (5 a week).
 The team thought I was a bit crazy, but we had a huge celebration when we hit that one.
 Now at least, every day we got an email re: one brand new paying customer.
 Sometimes they paid as little as $12/month.
 But getting one every single day — was something.
 Everyone started to get a little excited about the new customer email each day, even if they pretended it was No Big Deal.

 Then I moved on to measuring us by New Seats Per Month instead of new revenue.
 100 seats a month, then 500, then 1000.
 This made it easier for folks to see success and progress than the specific ARR that underpinned the seats, which wasn’t that huge.